Mosara Garden: Description

 The gardens covered 67 hectares to the north of Fes el-Jdid and the Royal Palace; an area comparable in size to the city itself.
-They were surrounded by their own walls which seem to have been simply a continuation of the outer wall of Fes el-Jdid (which was protected by double walls along most of its perimeter, though the outer wall was generally smaller and less heavily fortified than the inner wall).
-A gate known as Bab Segma, with two massive octagonal towers, acted as an entrance to the gardens on their eastern side, not far from Bab Dekkakin and the northern entrance of the city.
+They were located on the land that is now mostly occupied by the Bab Segma Cemetery.
+They were surrounded by their own walls which, according to Henri Bressolette and Jean Delarozière, were simply a continuation of the outer wall of Fes el-Jdid (which was protected by double walls along most of its perimeter, though the outer wall was generally smaller and less heavily fortified than the inner wall).
+A gate known as Bab Segma, with two massive octagonal towers, would have acted as an entrance to the gardens on their eastern side, not far from Bab Dekkakin and the northern entrance of the city.

+According to a more recent study by Iñigo Almela, the gardens were instead separated from Fes el-Jdid by an open space and their southern perimeter ran along the north side of the Fes River, roughly along what is now Abu Bakr ibn al-Arabi Street, with their southeastern corner situated on the north side the current Bab Segma towers.
+Almela attributes the latter to the 19th-century construction works that modified the area around Bab Dekkakin.

-The creation and maintenance of the gardens required the diversion of water from the Oued Fes river which flowed along the north edge of Fes el-Jdid.
+The creation and maintenance of the gardens required the diversion of water from the Fes River which flowed along the north edge of Fes el-Jdid.
 The water was raised into an aqueduct via a huge noria (waterwheel) measuring 26 metres in diameter and 2 metres wide.
 The noria, sometimes referred to as the "Grand Noria", was located next to Bab Dekkakin.
-Its enormous wheel was made of wood, reportedly covered in copper, and held up on a stone base.
-From Bab Dekkakin, the aqueduct then carried the water to Bab Segma further north, and from there it was carried further into three large square basins spread across the gardens.
+Its enormous wheel was made of wood, reportedly covered in copper.
+The wheel was set inside a relatively massive supporting structure which, unlike the wheel, has been mostly preserved intact.
+Its walls are built of rammed earth, lime mortar, and brick.
+Its rectangular layout contains a long empty space in the middle that accommodated the wheel and a 2 metre-wide canal where the river water passed.
+The water was lifted to about 20 m above the level of the river, matching the highest point of the gardens.
+From this noria, the aqueduct then carried the water to Bab Segma further north, and from there it was carried further into the gardens and its water basins.
 According to one historical source, at least three other norias operated inside the gardens and were crucial to their existence.
-Also located inside the gardens was a msalla, an open-air prayer area, known as the Msalla of the Sultan or the Msalla of Bab Segma.